 This one is personal and that’s OK, I am biased.
 I want my daughter to look at me and see a superhero.
 She deserves a dad she can be proud of and aspire to emulate his values.
 My daughter makes me want to be better, stronger, funnier, more loving.
 The list goes on.
 If I can become a hero in my daughter’s eyes, I will have found the light of life.
 That isn’t hyperbole, folks.
 My dad was my hero, and he lives on through me.
 I want to be that for my baby girl when I am gone.
 What will I leave behind?
 My hope is a daughter who looks back on her dad and calls him “hero”.

 There are so many more entries I can add but I think you have enough to get started.
 Look these characters up, read their stories, share them with little powerful girls of color if you can.
 I’ll keep looking and will post more soon.

-Check out our sister “The importance of superhero representation for Black women” piece here.
+Check out our sister feature “The importance of superhero representation for Black women” here.
 Continue to create and support the growing list of Powerful Women of Color in media.
 Representation matters.
 Always.

 We are here to entertain and kick-off conversations.
 We can’t do that without you.
 Tell a friend.
 Tell 5 friends.
 Maybe 6?
 I don’t want to limit you, tell as many friends as you like.
 Rate and subscribe on iTunes.
 We are on Spotify.
 Follow us on Twitter, Twitch, and Instagram and reach out if you have anything you’d like us to cover.